Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/reshade/gui-and-depth.md

     * Block all input when overlay is visible (default option) - Disallows the game to receive all inputs from your keyboard and mouse when the ReShade overlay is active.

 **Start-up preset:**
-  * This argument allows ReShade to utilize a preset to use once your game has started.
+  * This setting allows ReShade to utilize a preset to use once your game has started.
 By default, ReShade loads the last used preset from the user.
 You can change this behavior by defining a preset file path.

 **Effect and Texture search paths:**
   * These settings allow you to specify where ReShade should look for shader files.
 You can add multiple directories, and ReShade will search all of them when looking for shaders.